pivotal-cf/pcf-release-notes/p1-v1.4/apps_manager_rn_1_4.md

 ### New name

 * Apps Manager is the new name of Developer Console.
-* The push-console errand has been renamed push-apps-manager.
+* The push-console errand has been renamed push-apps-manager and now deploys to the `apps-manager` space in the `system` org.

 ### Less configuration and quicker deploys